 The embedded links in those posts pointed to a URL not associated with Wegmans.
 Users who attempted to complete the steps and claim the coupon were directed to a page that resembled content hosted on Facebook, but its URL didn't match the social network's.
 The landing page was familiar to all who had encountered similar scams in the past:

-On 1 February 2016, Wegmans’ official Facebook page shared the following update warning customers about the coupon scam:
+Wegmans' official Facebook page warned customers about the coupon scam:

-A July 2014 Better Business Bureau article warned shoppers about survey and coupon scams operating in that fashion:
+A Better Business Bureau article provided shoppers tips about avoiding survey and coupon scams operating in that fashion:

 Don't believe what you see.
 It's easy to steal the colors, logos and header of an established organization.
 Scammers can also make links look like they lead to legitimate websites and emails appear to come from a different sender.

 When in doubt, do a quick web search.
 If the survey is a scam, you may find alerts or complaints from other consumers.
 The organization's real website may have further information.